-Teaching aptitude is the heart educational innovation.
+Teaching aptitude is the heart of educational innovation.
 By recognizing and nurturing this vital attribute, educational institutions can foster an environment of continuous improvement, creativity, and excellence.
 Investing in the development of teaching aptitude is an investment in the future of education, ensuring that educators are prepared to meet the evolving needs of students and society.
-Recommendations include policy support for teacher training, ongoing research into effective strategies, the establishment teaching collaborative networks, and recognition and incentives for teachers who demonstrate high teaching aptitude and contribute to educational innovation.
+Recommendations include policy support for teacher training, ongoing research into effective teaching strategies, the establishment of collaborative networks, and recognition and incentives for teachers who demonstrate high teaching aptitude and contribute to educational innovation.
 Teaching aptitude is indeed the heart of educational innovation.
-By recognizing and this attribute. educational nurturing vital environment of institutions can foster an continuous improvement, creativity, and excellence.
+By recognizing and nurturing this vital attribute, educational institutions can foster an environment of continuous improvement, creativity, and excellence.
 Investing in the development of teaching aptitude is an investment in the future of education, ensuring that educators are equipped to meet the evolving needs of students and society.